elixir-lang/elixir/lib/elixir/pages/getting-started/anonymous-functions.md

 ## Identifying functions and documentation

-Before we move on to the next data type, let's talk about how Elixir identifies functions.
+Before we move on to discuss anonymous functions, let's talk about how Elixir identifies named functions.

 Functions in Elixir are identified by both their name and their arity.
 The arity of a function describes the number of arguments that the function takes.
 From this point on we will use both the function name and its arity to describe functions throughout the documentation. `trunc/1` identifies the function which is named `trunc` and takes `1` argument, whereas `trunc/2` identifies a different (nonexistent) function with the same name but with an arity of `2`.

 We can also use this syntax to access documentation.
-The Elixir shell defines the `h` function, which you can use to access documentation for any function.
+The Elixir shell defines the [`h`](`IEx.Helpers.h/1`) function, which you can use to access documentation for any function.
 For example, typing `h trunc/1` is going to print the documentation for the `trunc/1` function:

 ```elixir
 iex> h trunc/1